 Organic foods cost more to produce.
 Organic farming is more labor intensive and involves greater operational costs.
 Instead of using pesticides with known health and environmental risks, organic farmers rely more on hand-weeding.
 This also means that these farmers run a greater risk of losing all or part of a year's crop.
 Also, the chemical fertilizers used by conventional farmers are inexpensive to buy and to transport.
 Organic fertilizers, like compost and animal manure, are bulkier and more expensive to ship.
 Even organic feed for cattle can cost up to twice as much as conventional feed.

 Organic farmers rely on crop rotation to keep their soil healthy.
 This means that up to a quarter of their land at a time may be left to lie fallow.
 Most conventional farmers, on the other hand, use every available inch of land to maximize profit despite the fact that planting the same crop on every acre every year is an unsustainable practice.

 Government subsidies are geared towards agricultural conglomerates that use chemically intensive farming practices.
 So, while you may pay less for conventionally grown foods at the supermarket you're actually already paid a price for them through your taxes.

-Some of organic foods' higher cost comes from the retail rather than the grower.
-Some organic foods do not sell as quickly as their conventional counterparts, so the retailer increases the price in order to make the same amount of money per space.
+Some of organic foods' higher cost comes from the retail sector rather than the grower.
+Some organic foods do not sell as quickly as their conventional counterparts, so the retailer increases the price in order to make the same amount of money per shelf space.